WouterBrookhuis/templating/TemplatingLibCLI/README.md

+# Protocol Message (De)Serialization Code Generator

+## The CLI
+The command line interface itself has a build-in help function which can be displayed by running the program using a `-h` argument.

+The CLI needs three arguments, the protocol description xml file `-i`, the template library xml file `-t` and the output file `-o`.
+See `ptp.xml` and `cslib.xml` for examples for a partial Precision Time Protocol (IEEE 1588-2008) message definition and a C# template library.
+To run these and output to `ptp.cs` the arguments would be `-i ptp.xml -t cslib.xml -o ptp.cs`.

-﻿## Templates
+## Templates
-Various templates can be specified, both globally and per type.
+Various templates can be specified, both globally and per type, in a template library xml file.

 | Template | Description |
 | --- | --- |